Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Inherit/Copy values*
   Click the drop-down list to select the inheritance type.
-The following types are available:
+The following options are available:
   - **Copy once**
     The attribute values are applied once from the selected attribute set, but afterwards they are independent of changes in the selected set.
   - **Inherit**